coleifer/peewee/docs/peewee/api.rst

    .. method:: then(*loads)

-      Nest one or more child :class:`Load` nodes beneath this relation.
+      Nest one or more child :class:`Load` nodes (or foreign-key / back-reference fields) beneath this relation.

    .. code-block:: python